 1. Hypothesis – Web & PDF Annotation

-The Hypothesis – Web & PDF Annotation Chrome extension is a general purpose one for Web pages and PDF documents.
+The Hypothesis – Web & PDF Annotation Chrome extension is a general purpose one for web pages and PDF documents.
 You can use it to create notes, highlights, and replies.
 This is great if you want to make your research notes more organized and want to easily find stuff.
-You can also use it for discussions with friends.
-The extension allows you to leave public and private annotations, so be careful you don’t make an annotation public by accident when this note wasn’t meant for public eyes.
+You can also use it for discussions with friends or colleagues so you can collaborate privately.

 3. Yawas – Web Highlighter

-5. Kami – PDF and Document Markup
+4. Kami – PDF and Document Markup

 Kami – PDF and Document Markup is another feature-rich document annotation and markup extension.
-It works with Google Drive and Google Classroom and has tons of features, such as highlighting text, adding, underlining, and striking through it, voice annotation, freehand drawing, inserting images, shapes, and signatures, offline mode, etc., but it’s not free.
+It works with Google Drive and Google Classroom and has tons of features, such as highlighting text, adding, underline, strikethrough, voice annotation, freehand drawing, inserting images, shapes, and signatures, offline mode, etc., but it’s not free.

-6. Diigo Web Collector – Capture and Annotate
+5. Diigo Web Collector – Capture and Annotate